kborling/guix-asahi/README.md

 # guix-asahi
-Experimenting with custom Asahi Kernel on Guix System.
+Experimenting with custom Asahi Linux kernel on Guix System.

 # Current Progress
 Working on getting the kernel setup as a Guix package.

-# Next Steps
-Firmware?